sanjeewa894/CAN_TCP_Server/README.md

 # CAN_TCP_Server
-TCP server to write can message
+TCP server to write received CAN message